lavoneharris/Setting-up-a-Firewall/README.md

  <p align="center">
 1. In the pfsense interface go to Firewall > click Rules.
-(Note: There arent any firewall rules by default as a precaution.)  <br/>
+(Note: There are not any firewall rules by default as a precaution.)  <br/>
 <img src="https://imgur.com/tgsFlNQ.png" height="80%" width="80%" alt="Download Windows 10 ISO File"/>
 <br />
 <br />